davetaz/openactive-crossfilter/learning.md

 ---

-## Step 5
+## Step 5 - Add a map
-### Create the map

 Our sample data includes information where activities are happening, so let's add a map with selectable markers.

 First we need to find the location data; let's take a look at the `example.json` file again.
 Each activity has a section called `location` which includes place names, address details and coordinates.